 Have I convinced you?

 If this has whetted your appetite and you’re itching to go out and buy a mirrorless camera, the next thing to do is decide which model to buy.
 Choosing a camera is a very personal thing but, luckily for you, I’ve already done some of the footwork.
-In my second article of this series, we’ll take a look at some of the best mirrorless cameras on the market that are ideal for beginners.

 Download FREE Photography Lighting Cheat Sheet